In Remembrance of Me: Feasting with the Dead in the Ancient Middle East

 Rituals of remembrance of lost loved ones will be familiar to every visitor to this exhibition.
 Understanding how the ancients considered and prepared for mortality and worked to preserve the memories of their loved ones will prompt reflection on how contemporary society contends with these same issues.
 An epilogue to the exhibit features modern objects of commemoration from different cultures, reminding the visitor that rituals that link the living and the dead continue to be a part of how people throughout the world continue to mourn and venerate their ancestors.

 A free public symposium dealing with death and commemoration will be held at the Oriental Institute on Sunday, May 4, 2014 at 1:00pm.
-Speakers include Virginia Herrmann, David Schloen, Theodore Lewis (Johns Hopkins), Karel van der Toorn (University of Amsterdam), and Lawson Younger (Trinity Evangelical Divinity School, Deerfield IL).
+Speakers include Virginia Herrmann, David Schloen, Theo van den Hout, Theodore Lewis (Johns Hopkins), Karel van der Toorn (University of Amsterdam), and Lawson Younger (Trinity Evangelical Divinity School, Deerfield IL).

-A richly illustrated catalog of the exhibit edited by Dr. Herrmann is available.
-The exhibit is supported by Harold Hallengren, Roger Isaacs, Anna White, the Chicago Center for Jewish Studies, and members of the Oriental Institute.
+A richly illustrated catalog of the exhibit co-edited by Dr. Virginia Herrmann and Professor David Schloen is available.
+The exhibit is supported by the Estate of Albert and Cissy Haas and the Haas Family, Howard Hallengren, Roger Isaacs, Anna White, the Chicago Center for Jewish Studies, and members of the Oriental Institute.